joshcho/vim-commentary/README.markdown

 > This is a fork of vim-commentary, where commenting on visual block of height
 > greater than 1 results in wrapping the text with lines with """ (for Julia
 > and Python).
+Works only with neovim.
 Uncommenting is not yet supported.

 Comment stuff out.
 Use `gcc` to comment out a line (takes a count), `gc` to comment out the target of a motion (for example, `gcap` to